How the motion of the Moon affects the seeds and the water of our oceans.

 It is worth remembering that the physicist Ilya Prigogine called "dissipative structures" the systems that consume "free energy" and then disperse heat producing order.

 Here I speak rather of structures that lend themselves to cumulative-dissipative processes.
-Thanks to the discovery of the "force d", the two phases "free energy" and heat dispersion are replaced by the two cumulative and dissipative phases, where the heat is first introduced and then dissipated in coherence with the increase and decrease of the angular velocity with respect to other matter.
+Thanks to the discovery of the "force d", the phases "free energy" is replaced by the cumulative phase.

 At the end of these processes, the fatty acids in the seeds are found to acquire uniform configurations, of low energy level, and lower entropy, but with no energy degradation.
 In a kind of reset, and self-reorganization.